 The complexity of a problem will be expressed in terms of two parameters: the branching factor of the problem space, and the depth of solution of the problem.
 The node branching factor (b) of a problem is defined as the number of new states that are generated by the application of a single operator to a given state, averaged over all states in the problem space.
 We will assume that the branching factor is constant throughout the problem space.
 The depth (d) of solution of a problem is the length of the shortest sequence of operators that map the initial state into a goal state.
 The time cost of a search algorithm in this model of computation is simply the number of states that are expanded.
-The reason for this choice is that we are interested in asymptotic complexity and we assume that the amount of time is proportional to the number of states that are stored, the asymptotic space cost of an algorithm in this model will be the number of states that must be stored.
+The reason for this choice is that we are interested in asymptotic complexity and we assume that the amount of time is proportional to the number of states expanded.
+Similarly, since we assume that the amount of space required is proportional to the number of states that are stored, the asymptotic space cost of an algorithm in this model will be the number of states that must be stored.

 This work is focused on searches which produce optimal solutions.
 We recognize that for most applications, optimal solutions are not required and that their price is often prohibitive.
 There are occasions, however, when optimal solutions are needed.
-For example, in assessing the quality of nonoptimal solutions, it is often enlightening to compare them to optimal solutions for the same problem instances.
+For example, in assessing the quality of non-optimal solutions, it is often enlightening to compare them to optimal solutions for the same problem instances.